hst12/Starfield-Tools---ContentCatalog.txt-fixer/Documentation/Readme.txt

 E:\SteamLibrary\steamapps\common\Starfield
 MS Store intallation
 F:\XboxGames\Starfield\Content
-Use the Game-Game Version menu to select the game to run or configure.
+Use the Game->Game Version menu to select the game to run or configure.
 Use the Tools->Starfield path menu option to set the path for each version of the game.
 The path setting only needs to be done once for either version of the game.
 Note that the game will silently overwrite your Plugins.txt file based upon what mods you have installed for each version of the game.
 You can work around this by using the profile feature in the app.It's best to switch to a "no mods" profile before switching game versions.